 - Spray the cleanser and varnish makeup remover on the living room cabinet and spread it well on all surfaces using a paper towel, leave to act for 30 minutes;

 - Rinse very well to remove all residues;

 - Apply the primer using a foam roller and adhere to the recommended drying time.

 Phase 2 – Painting

-- So, you are ready to apply the color, Tractor Dust, using a foam roller;
+You are ready to apply the color, Tractor Dust, using a foam roller;

 - Five minutes later, using the 55mm brush, apply a thin layer of color, Matelot, in the direction of the wood.
 Quickly, without pressing strongly and randomly, mix the two colors using the damp microfiber cloth.
 If necessary, spray a little water on the cloth and furniture to facilitate wiping.
 Using the purple brush, add a little color, Tractor dust, and wipe again.
-These steps give a very nice texture to the paint, that of an old antique piece of furniture;
+These steps give a very nice texture to the paint, like that of an old antique piece of furniture;

 - Wear down with the sanding block, sandpaper and a damp cloth (t-shirt).